open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 That feeling comes from a hormone called vasopressin.
 It, along with oxytocin, are the two hormones that dominate when you Love someone the way I Love my son.
 Oxytocin is what makes you feel good with the person, and vasopressin is what makes you protective of that person.
-Since humans are social animals, vasopressin manifests itself in us creating social units to protect our Loves.
+Since humans are social animals, vasopressin manifests itself in us creating social units to protect our Loved Ones.

 For whatever reason, the social unit my brain locked onto is _everyone_, and the threat is life being harder than it needs to be.
 Virtually everyone of those reasons for a parent to lose you above, while certainly not solved, can be ammeliorated by just spreading the wealth of the Earth a little more evenly.